idealius/wordmancy/README.md

 ## 🤖 Authorship Note

-This project — from its functionality to this very README — was written 99% ENTIRELY via prompting by the GitHub repo owner, using ChatGPT as THE MAIN CONEWRITER.
+This project — from its functionality to this very README — was written 99% ENTIRELY via prompting by the GitHub repo owner, using ChatGPT as THE MAIN CONDEWRITER.
 Think of it as AI-enhanced spellcraft for word nerds.
 ^ That's CGPT talking, from the author's opinon you should think of it as "just another -mancy."